Sierra Bullets: Handgun Bullets

 The Handgun bullets are in two groups, based on bullet construction.

 Sports Master

 The Sports Master is a handgun bullet with a hollow-point to facilitate good performance for hunting and defense.

 Tournament Master

 Tournament Master bullets are full-metal jacket and designed primarily for competition and recreational shooting.

 Other products

-Sierra also provides reloading manuals and reloading and ballistics software.
+Sierra also provides reloading manuals, reloading tools and ballistics software.